 - Cartagena Connections – Not free, but offers a great walking tour of the city + food tours and more.

 - FREE Walking Tours Cartagena – A free walking tour (but don’t forget to tip!)

 - Cartagena City Tours – Not free, but great if you’re looking for something more involved and in-depth (this tour is 3-hours long)

 WHERE TO STAY:

 I booked all of my accommodation through HostelWorld, which is an amazing website to help you find hostels in locations around the world.
 I always use them whenever and wherever I travel.
 In Cartagena, we stayed at the top-rated El Viajero hostel, and El Arsenal Boutique Hostel, both of which were great places to stay for what we needed.
 We booked private-rooms for about $17-25 each per night (because I cannot sleep in dorm rooms even though they are even cheaper).

 We also stayed in an AirBNB for our last two nights.
 Airbnb in Cartagena is another great option if you’re on a budget!
-If you’re booking an AirBNB for the first time anywhere in the world, use this link to get up to $51off your first AIRBNB booking: BOOK AIRBNB
+If you’re booking an Airbnb for the first time anywhere in the world, use this link to get up to $51off your first AIRBNB booking: BOOK AIRBNB

 Note: There are PLENTY of amazing hostels around the city of Cartagena and they’re all extremely affordable (from as little as $10 a night!).
 Private rooms are often times just as nice as hotel rooms, too!
 I highly recommend staying in a hostel if you’re looking to save money.